-a) act as the primary guide and decision-maker with respect to the child's education,

-- b) take an active role in the child's educational success, including assisting the child in complying with section 31, - c) ensure that the child attends school regularly, - d) ensure that the parent's conduct contributes to a welcoming, caring, respectful and safe learning environment, - e) co-operate and collaborate with school staff to support the delivery of supports and services to the child, - f) encourage, foster and advance collaborative, positive and respectful relationships with teachers, principals, other school staff and professionals providing supports and services in the school, and - g) engage in the child's school community.
+- a) act as the primary guide and decision-maker with respect to the child's education, - b) take an active role in the child's educational success, including assisting the child in complying with section 31, - ensure that the child attends school regularly, - d) ensure that the parent's conduct contributes to a welcoming, caring, respectful and safe learning environment, - e) co-operate and collaborate with school staff to support the delivery of supports and services to the child, - f) encourage, foster and advance collaborative, positive and respectful relationships with teachers, principals, other school staff and professionals providing supports and services in the school, and - g) engage in the child's school community.
 The School values your participation within our school community to support the safety, well-being, and success of all our students.
+Any form of physical aggression or bullying will not be tolerated and will result in immediate consequences.
+Silence gives the perpetrator power.
+Please inform us immediately if you believe your child is experiencing difficulty.